-Our Hematology Oncology Department provides advanced medical therapies for patients with various types and stages of hematologic disease, including leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma and multiple myeloma.
-Some hematologic cancer patients undergo a Hematopoietic Progenitor Cell Transplantation (commonly referred to as a stem cell transplant).
+Our Hematology Oncology Department provides advanced medical therapies for patients with various types and stages of hematologic disease, including leukemia, multiple myeloma, non-Hodgkin lymphoma and Hodgkin lymphoma.
+Some hematologic cancer patients undergo a hematopoietic progenitor cell transplantation (commonly referred to as a stem cell transplant).

 A stem cell transplant can be used to infuse healthy stem cells into the body to stimulate new bone marrow growth, suppress the disease, and reduce the possibility of a relapse.

 Stem cells can be found in the bone marrow, circulating blood (peripheral blood stem cells), and umbilical cord blood.

 Our doctors perform two main types of stem cell transplants: